 Before you even join a rally you can learn with us.
 We run a range of in-depth seminars and quick panel discussions in the UK, USA and Europe.
 These are a great way to start planning your time away.

-Making a long ocean passage in a small sailboat is a great achievement, one that deserves celebrating!
+Making an ocean passage in a small sailboat is a great achievement, one that deserves celebrating!
 We'll meet you when you arrive, help you dock, and even provide a welcome drink.

 We'll hold an awards ceremony with prizes for good seamanship, great sailing, and joining in the spirit of the rally.
 We'll award fun things, like the prettiest boat, the best boat blog or photograph and the most fish caught.
 Every boat will receive a memento of their rally.